buckleylab/Buckley_lab_protocols/Using_the_server/getting_started_on_server.md

    `source deactivate`

 ## Install Qiime2
-Qiime2 is software that you can use to analyze sequence data.
-It is a wrapper for many different software and makes them all easier to use together.
+Qiime2 is a software that you can use to process sequence data.
+It is a wrapper for many different tools and makes them all easier to use together.
    - Use the instructions found here:\
    https://docs.qiime2.org/2019.7/install/native/
      - Use the Linux instructions.
-This link may be out of date, in that case use whatever installation instruction are most recent.
+This link may be out of date, in that case use whatever installation instructions are most recent.

 ## Make Jupyter Notebook screens command
 Jupyter Notebook is a scripting tool that you can use to run code from various languages.
 This step will create a command to allow you to easily create screens of Jupyter Notebook.
 1. Edit the .bashrc\
    `nano .bashrc`
    - **Don't delete or change any of the other code here.** Use the down arrow to move to the bottom of the file.
-2. Enter the following into the text file:
+2. Enter the following:
    ```
    # jupyter notebook command
    jupyter-n () {